BorislavBotev/tombola-project/README.md

 ## Testing the app
 You can test the app by calling the endpoints.
 This can be done by opening your swagger url : http://localhost:8080/swagger-ui/index.html.
-To test any of the endpoint you will need an oauth2 token.
-The credentials are as follows
+To test any of the endpoints you will need an oauth2 token.
+The credentials for it are as follows

 clientID - admin